 Last but not least, cyclists can use the HSL Journey Planner to map out the ideal bike route for their commute or leisure time.
 Simply adjust the settings to indicate a bike as your mode of transport.
 To learn more about HSL, see our section on Public transport.

 Cycling in Helsinki is easy even if you don’t own a bike!
 Since 2016, Helsinki has had a city bike service for residents and visitors to the city.
 This convenient bike sharing option is available between April and October each year.

-A daily pass costs EUR 5, a weekly pass costs EUR 10, and a season pass costs just EUR 35 – a very inexpensive price for the use of a bike for seven months!
+A day pass costs EUR 5, a pass for a week costs EUR 10, and a season pass costs just EUR 35 – a very inexpensive price for the use of a bike for seven months!
 All passes allow for unlimited rides of up to 30 minutes.